Have you given thought to what your ideal retirement looks like and what you need to do to achieve it?

 When you sit down and think about the answer to this question, it is not quite as simple as you might think.
 Some people will freely tell you they are happily retired.
 Others will say that they do not feel like they have ever stopped working.
+The important thing to realise is that the answer to this question is relative, your retirement should be tailored to your own circumstances and lifestyle.

 Most people equate retirement planning with a pension, the value they have in a pension pot and/or the size of the income they can secure.
 While a retirement without money is not what you will want to be targeting, focusing exclusively on the money is missing the bigger picture, and the two go hand in hand.
-By having a clear idea of what you want in your retirement and what’s important to you, it is then much easier to determine how much is enough to support this lifestyle and ultimately, what plan you need in place to ensure you retire comfortably.
+By having a clear idea of what you want in your retirement and what’s important to you, it’s then much easier to determine how much is enough to support this lifestyle and ultimately, what plan you need in place to ensure you retire comfortably.

-I would encourage you to begin with taking the time to think about more than just the money.
+We would encourage you to begin with taking the time to think about more than just the money.

 What do you want to do in retirement?